Missouri State University: Campus

 Missouri State University's main campus, containing over 40 buildings, is located on 225 acre in central Springfield.
-National Avenue forms the eastern boundary, with South Holland and Kimbrough Avenues to the west, Cherry and Elm Streets to the north, and Grand Street to the south.
-The Rountree neighborhood is located just to the east of campus.
+National Avenue forms the eastern boundary, with Kimbrough Avenue to the west, Elm Street to the north, and Grand Street to the south.
 John Q. Hammons Parkway bisects the campus, running north and south.

 Facing National Avenue is the "Historic Quadrangle," containing Carrington Hall (1908), Hill Hall (1923) and Siceluff Hall (1927), as well as Cheek Hall (1955) and Ellis Hall (1959).
 South of that area is Pummill Hall (1957), Karls Hall (1958) and Craig Hall (1967), which contains the Coger Theater and is the site of an annual outdoor summer tent theatre program.
+Including the Art Annex (1958) acquired from nearby Camp Crowder.

 In the center of campus is the Duane G. Meyer Library, constructed in 1980 and named after a former president of the university.
 It contains over 877,000 books, subscriptions to over 3,500 periodicals and newspapers with back issues on microfilm, microfiche, and microcard, and full text electronic access to over 20,000 periodicals.
 In addition, the library contains over 934,000 state, federal and United Nations government documents.
 The Meyer Library was renovated and expanded in 2002, and included the addition of the Jane A. Meyer Carillon, one of only 164 such instruments in the United States.
 In front of Meyer Library is the five-level, multi-jet John Q. Hammons Fountain (named for the MSU alumnus and hotel developer).

 Missouri State's COB is housed in David D. Glass Hall, a 4-story, 185000 sqft building.
 Glass Hall is named in honor of MSU alumnus and former Wal-Mart CEO David Glass.
 Originally built in 1988, the College of Business underwent a major renovation in 2016 to update the building and provide more space for academic activities.
 All programs in the College of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Other major academic buildings are located south and west of the Meyer Library.
 These include Blunt Hall (formerly Temple Hall) (1971), Kemper Hall (1976), and Strong Hall (1998).
 The majority of the north side of the campus is dedicated to student residences and recreational areas; however, Greenwood Laboratory School, a fully functioning K-12 school, is also located in this area.